omaraladin/k8s-abc/storage-and-volumes/persistentVolumes/README.md

   Delete the underlying storage resource, only works with Cloud Storage Resources

 # Persistent Volume Claim
 Represents a user's <b>request</b> for storage resources.
 When created, it searches for a PersistentVolume PV that match the PVC request requirements, if it finds, it (the PVC) will bind to that (the PV)

+# Creation Sequence
+1. StorageClass "maybe to allow expansion" -> 2.
+PersistentVolume "Specify hostPath or type + retainPolicy" -> 3.
+PersistentVolumeClaim -> 4.
+Pod